Top Archaeological Sites In Greece You Have To See To Believe

 Ancient Epidaurus

-To honor the god, important festivals and festivities were held on the site, especially in the Ancient Theatre of Epidaurus, dating back to the 4th century BC.
+Essential festivals and festivities were held on the site to honor the god, especially in the Ancient Theatre of Epidaurus, which dates back to the 4th century BC.
 The construction is made of marble and stone and has stunning acoustics.
 Not far from Ancient Olympia, it’s a good idea to include both visits in your Peloponnese trip.

 Akrotiri Excavations On Santorini